Opening a Rails Project in IntelliJ IDEA

 In this tutorial we'll learn how to open already existing Rails project in IntelliJ IDEA for the first time (next time you'll be able to open it in a normal manner) and configure Ruby SDK for it.

 Before you start working with Ruby on Rails, make sure that Ruby plugin is installed and enabled.
-The plugin is not bundled with IntelliJ IDEA.

 Also make sure that the following prerequisites are met:

 - Ruby SDK is downloaded and installed on your machine.

 - The required framework SDKs are downloaded and installed on your machine.

 Refer to their respective download and installation pages for details:

 Opening from the Welcome Screen